raviriley/agency-jekyll-theme/README.md

 ![screenshot](https://raw.githubusercontent.com/raviriley/agency-jekyll-theme/master/screenshot.PNG)

-#### **Notice to those using legacy Formspree contact forms:** Email-based forms are being [phased out](https://help.formspree.io/hc/en-us/articles/360056076314) by Formspree. [#11](https://github.com/raviriley/agency-jekyll-theme/pull/11) updated this theme to use the [new Formspree structure](https://help.formspree.io/hc/en-us/articles/360017735154-How-to-prevent-spam).
+>  :warning:  **Notice to those using legacy Formspree contact forms:** :warning: <br>
+Email-based forms are being [phased out](https://help.formspree.io/hc/en-us/articles/360056076314) by Formspree. [#11](https://github.com/raviriley/agency-jekyll-theme/pull/11) updated this theme to use the [new Formspree structure](https://help.formspree.io/hc/en-us/articles/360017735154-How-to-prevent-spam).
 Click [here](https://help.formspree.io/hc/en-us/articles/360056076314) for instructions on updating your site's form.

 This is the [Agency Bootstrap theme](https://startbootstrap.com/themes/agency/) converted to a gem-based Jekyll theme with GitHub Pages support.
 While this had been done before, ([here](https://github.com/y7kim/agency-jekyll-theme), [here](https://github.com/SotiriosVrachas/jekyll-theme-startbootstrap-agency), and [here](https://github.com/laklau/agency-jekyll-theme/)), these are outdated and have not been updated or maintained for years.
 I built this theme from the most recent Bootstrap source.
 I also added a lot of new features that go beyond the original theme's capabilities: